 We strengthened our commitments to sustainable development with the launch of our Sustainability Policy in May 2017.
 Key principles of our policy are:

-Our Sustainability Policy Implementation Framework is designed to facilitate compliance with our policy and sustainability regulations and to support continuous improvement of our sustainability performances.
+Our Sustainability Management Framework is designed to promote Sustainability Policy Implementation and to support continuous improvement of our sustainability performances.

-Our monthly newsletter - ‘Sustainability Journey’ - provides updates on recent activities that have been undertaken as we strive to attain the highest standards in sustainable business practices.
+Our regular newsletter - ‘Sustainability Journey’ - provides updates on recent activities that have been undertaken as we strive to attain the highest standards in sustainable business practices.

-Goodhope follows the regulations defined by the RSPO New Planting Procedures and the High Carbon Stock (HCS) Approach to mitigate negative impacts of new developments.
+Goodhope follows the RSPO New Planting Procedure to mitigate negative impacts of new developments.
 Our aim is to maintain levels of biodiversity, safeguard the beneficial services provided by natural ecosystems, and maintain the resources valued by local communities at our concession locations.
-We believe that this can be achieved by regulated land-use planning and effective conservation management and monitoring consistent with the results of High Conservation Value (HCV) and HCS assessments.
+We believe that this can be achieved by regulated land-use planning and effective conservation management and monitoring consistent with the results of High Conservation Value (HCV) and HCS assessments

-A key component of our conservation management plans is educating our employees and local communities on the importance of protecting all RTE species, including those species classified in the IUCN Red List as Vulnerable (VU), Endangered (EN) and Critically Endangered (CR) at a global or regional level, or whose trade is regulated under international agreements (e.g. CITES), as well as nationally protected species.
+We place emphasis on the protection of RTE species, including those species classified in the IUCN Red List as Vulnerable (VU), Endangered (EN) and Critically Endangered (CR) at a global or regional level, or whose trade is regulated under international agreements (e.g. CITES), as well as nationally protected species.
 Routine monitoring of HCV Areas is conducted to maintain biodiversity inventories and to facilitate the development of improved conservation management.

 The presence of natural land cover on steep hill slopes, along water courses and around water bodies can prevent soil erosion, slow the run of water, stabilize river banks and help to filter-out water pollutants from surface run-off.
 Benefits are multiple, including flood control, preservation of water quality and soil retention.
 On account of such values, we aim to maintain natural land cover in riparian zones and on steep hill slopes and strive to rehabilitate degraded land cover in these areas across all concessions.

-We aim to ensure the long-term productive potential of our plantations by executing Best Management Practices that maximize the efficient use of resources for optimal productivity while minimizing negative environmental impacts.
+We aim to ensure the long-term productive potential of our plantations by implementing Best Management Practices that maximize the efficient use of resources for optimal productivity while minimizing negative environmental impacts.

 Environmental Impact Assessments are carried out prior to new land developments in compliance with the relevant environmental legislation that applies in the area of the proposed operation.
-The outcomes of these assessments provide the management guidance for preventing environmental degradation.
-Monitoring activities are conducted as defined by the assessment and the analysis of environmental performance data contributes to the evaluation and improvement of our environmental management plans.
+Monitoring activities are conducted as defined by the assessments and the analysis of environmental performance data contributes to the evaluation and improvement of our environmental management plans.

-We work hard to make sure that our operational procedures are reviewed and revised as necessary to comply with best available techniques and best environmental practices.
+We work hard to make sure that our operational procedures comply with best available techniques and best environmental practices.

 Key principles include: